BM7045 - Cancer Pharmacology (2022/23)

 |Module specification||Module approved to run in 2022/23|

 |Module level||Masters (07)|

 |Total study hours||198|

 |Running in 2022/23(Please note that module timeslots are subject to change)||

 This module provides an advanced understanding of the pharmacodynamics of therapeutic agents in the treatment of cancer.

-The key aim of this module is to provide students with in depth analysis of how the key classes of anti-cancer drugs mediate their effects, including a consideration of aspects of drug discovery, pre-clinical and clinical trials, and possible future avenues of drug treatment.
+The key aim of this module is to provide students with in-depth analysis of how the key classes of anti-cancer drugs mediate their effects, including a consideration of aspects of drug discovery, clinical trials, adverse effects, and possible future avenues of drug treatment.

 • Drug discovery to clinical use – specific examples;